 Throughout the programme there is an emphasis on innovation and equity and how educators can produce sustained and transformative change in education.

 The eFellowship is an invigorating and intellectually stimulating experience that aims to provide inspiration, thought leadership, and provocation.
 You’ll get to meet some like-minded educators — and have great fun!

-Applications are now open for the 2020 Dr Vince Ham eFellowship
+Applications are now closed for the 2020 Dr Vince Ham eFellowship

 Shortlisted applicants notified: Thursday 12 December 2019

 Interviews (virtual) with shortlisted applicants: 13-19 December 2019

 Applicants informed of final outcome: Friday 24 January 2020